 Foreign exchange differences arising from the translation of net investments in foreign operations are recorded as a separate component of equity under the heading Translation reserves in accordance with IAS 21.
-Foreign exchange gains and losses relating to intercompany loans are considered as an integral part of the Group's net investment in the foreign subsidiaries in question.
+Foreign exchange differences relating to intercompany loans are considered as an integral part of the Group's net investment in the foreign subsidiaries in question.